jacopoc/ofbiz-tools/documentation/BuildBot/BuildBot.md

 Sometimes (rarely) you can get transient tests errors in BuildBot.
 This mean tests don't all pass in BuildBot, though they pass in your local instance.
 In such case, it's most certainly an issue with servers.
 Those are hard workers and make errors from time to time, which shows that not only human make errors :)

 Before doing anything it's best to check which BuildBot step is impacted, and if it exists have a look at the logfile (stdio)

 Some other errors may happen, like
 * Git not updating
 * upload not working
 * you name it...

-In such case, after logging in Buildbot using as credential your Apache email and your LDAP password, you can trigger a build from BuildBot UI to see if the problem resolves by itself.
+In such case, after logging in Buildbot using as credential your Apache username (not your Apache email used in other places) and your LDAP password, you can trigger a build from BuildBot UI to see if the problem resolves by itself.
 For that open the last commit and use the "Rebuid" button at top-right.

 Most of the time tests and issues are resolved this way.
 If it does not then the best is to ask Infra help, either on [Infra Slack channel](https://the-asf.slack.com/archives/CBX4TSBQ8) or by creating an [Infra Jira issue](https://issues.apache.org/jira/projects/INFRA/summary).